 Dom Pérignon (Moët & Chandon)

-The most famous name among prestige cuvées.
+Probably the most famous name among Prestige Cuvées.
 Named after the legendary monk, Dom Pérignon is produced exclusively as a vintage and aged on the lees for at least 8 years.
 The iconic dark bottle has become a symbol of luxury.

 Cristal (Louis Roederer)

-Created in 1876 for Tsar Alexander II, Cristal is distinguished by its clear bottle and exceptionally elegant style.
+Created in 1876 for Tsar Alexander II, Cristal is distinguished by its transparent bottle and exceptionally elegant style.
 The high proportion of Chardonnay gives this champagne its famous minerality.

 La Grande Dame (Veuve Clicquot)